pschaus/book_lepl1402/source/part6.rst

         }
     }

 Contrarily to ``fill1()`` that used a *local* inner class, the ``fill2()`` method uses an *anonymous* inner class, an instance of which is created for each row.
-This is because the first implementation had to separately track exactly two futures using two variables, whereas the second implementation tracks multiple futures using a stack.
+This construction was not possible in the first implementation, because it had to separately track exactly two futures using two variables, which needed to share the definition of the inner class between the two separate runnables.
+However, in the second implementation, thanks to the fact that the multiple futures are tracked in a uniform way using a stack, the definition of the inner class can occur at a single place.

 There is however a caveat associated with ``fill2()``: One could expect to have access to the ``row`` variable inside the ``run()`` method, because ``row`` is part of the scope of the enclosing method.
 However, the inner class might continue to exist and be used even after the loop has finished executing and the variable ``row`` has disappeared.
 To prevent potential issues arising from changes to variables after the start of the execution of a method, an inner class is actually only allowed to access the **final variables** in the scope of method (or variables that could have been tagged as ``final``).
 Remember that a final variable means that it is :ref:`not allowed to change its value later <final_keyword>`.